 Stylasteridae (“lace corals”) are a family of hydroids, closely related to stony corals in the phylum Cnidaria.
 They and one other hydroid family, Milleporidae (“fire corals” ) have a hard, calcareous skeleton.
 Globally, some 330 stylasterid species have been described.
-They have unusual characteristics.
+They range from the Arctic Circle to the Antarctic and have unusual characteristics.

 Unlike fire corals and many other corals on the Great Barrier Reef, stylasterids do not host zooxanthellate algae in their tissues and do not depend on algal photosynthesis.
 They obtain nutrition by capturing small prey.
 This means they are not subject to “bleaching” and are able to live in deep water.
 Around 90% of stylasterid species live at a depths 50 metres or more with 200 to 400 metres being the most common range.
+Some have been found at depths of over 2,000 metres.
 All the images in this post are of shallow water species.

 Some stylasterids have spectacular bright colours and shapes.
 They show a wide range of yellow, orange, pink, violet, green and brown.
 The colour is in both their hard skeletons and in their soft tissue and is retained even after the living tissue dies.

 Stylasterid colonies have 2 types of polyps, dactylozooids and gastrozooids, specialising respectively in prey-capture-defence and food-digestion.
 They are “brooding” corals, reproducing by fertilisation within their special structures, the ampullae, rather than by broadcasting sperm and eggs.
 This limits their dispersion.